joanmirallespulido/queue-test/README.md

 This project was built for a microservice so it ensure to notify the main server about the completion of a payment.

+The logic of the Queue can be found in the webhookQueue.ts file.